Hey Arnold!: Production

 Craig Bartlett, the show's creator, was born in Seattle, Washington, which he used as inspiration for the backdrop of Hey Arnold!.
 He graduated from Anacortes High School and obtained a degree in communications from The Evergreen State College in Olympia, Washington.
 During high school and college, he studied painting and sculpture at the Museum Art School in Portland.
 Originally, Bartlett intended to become a painter "in the 19th-century sense", but he became interested in animation during a trip to Italy.
 His first post-graduation job was at Will Vinton Productions, a claymation studio in Portland.

 In 1987, Bartlett relocated to Los Angeles, where he joined a team developing claymation cutaways for the television program Pee-wee's Playhouse.
 The short segments centered on a character named Penny and her friend Arnold.
 Bartlett later made three Arnold shorts: Arnold Escapes from Church (1988), The Arnold Waltz (1990), and Arnold Rides a Chair (1991), the latter aired as a filler short on Sesame Street in 1991.
-The same year, Arnold comic strips also appeared in Simpsons Illustrated magazine by Matt Groening, the creator of The Simpsons, who was also Craig Bartlett's brother-in-law.
+The same year, Arnold comic strips also appeared in Simpsons Illustrated magazine by Bartlett's brother-in-law Matt Groening, the creator of The Simpsons.

 Bartlett later joined the staff for Rugrats, where he served as story editor for three years.
 In 1993, he teamed up with five writers from Rugrats to develop animated projects for Nickelodeon.
 These meetings were generally difficult and the writers became frustrated; Bartlett recalled: "Our ideas were OK, but such a large and motley group couldn't get far at pitch meetings.
 Network execs got migraines just counting us coming in the door."
 As a last resort, Bartlett played the Penny tapes, intending to highlight the Penny character.
 However, the executives were more impressed by Arnold, despite his status as a minor character.
 After the meeting, the group began developing Arnold, creating his personality.
 Bartlett stated: "We did a lot of talking about who Arnold is.
 We came up with a reluctant hero who keeps finding himself responsible for solving something, making the right choices, doing the right thing."
 After creating ideas for Arnold, Bartlett began work on the supporting characters, drawing influence from his childhood: "A lot of the characters are an amalgam of people I knew when I was a kid.
 The girls in Hey Arnold! are girls that either liked or didn't like me when I was in school."